Making Kefir Cheese

 Easy Ways To Make Kefir Cheese

 I usually make kefir cheese with a large strainer and a coffee filter and it works great.
 I also got a cheese maker from a company called Kefirko.
 They contacted me when they came out with a Kickstarter program to produce containers to make kefir in, and I loved their cheesemaker.
 I loved it so much I gave them some of my recipes to include in the booklet they sell with the cheese container.
 It's a pretty cool way to make kefir cheese and it can make hard kefir cheese too.
 The only drawback is that it makes smaller amounts of cheese.
 If you would like to check it out, see below.

 9 Ways to Use Your Kefir Whey

-For every cup of cheese that you make, only half will be cheese the other half is whey.
-Your whey, although less appealing to many individuals, is a superfood which contains a lot of healing properties.
+For every cup of cheese that you make, only half will be cheese and the other half is whey.
+Your whey, although less appealing to many individuals, is a superfood that contains a lot of healing properties.
 There is something known as “The Whey Cure” which was used throughout history.
 In fact, Hippocrates and Galen, two founding fathers of medicine, frequently recommended whey to their patients to heal them.
 Kefir whey has been called liquid gold and we have an article describing what you can do with extra kefir whey.